joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6189601/2025/03/09/gage-workman-cubs-opening-day-roster-tokyo-series/

 **30 Charts That Show How Everything Changed in March 2020**\
-`It can be easy to forget, or look away, from the pain and disruption of the pandemic.
+`It can be easy to forget, or look away from, the pain and disruption of the pandemic.
 The numbers will be there to remind us.`\
 https://nytimes.com/interactive/2025/03/09/upshot/covid-lockdown-five-year-charts.html

 **‘The White Lotus’ Season 3, Episode 4 Recap: Party Time**\